HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

             kdreg2-kmp-default
          ```

-      - Example 2: Replacing DKMS Packages on RHEL (x86)
+      - **Example 2:** Replacing DKMS Packages on RHEL (x86)

-         If you are installing pre-built kernel modules on SLES15 SP5 for x86 systems, replace the following DKMS packages:
+         If you are installing pre-built kernel modules on RHEL for x86 systems, replace the following DKMS packages:

          ```screen
             cray-slingshot-base-link-dkms